cassiebuhler/cassiebuhler.github.io/_pages/about.md

-I am a 5th-year Ph.D. candidate in the Decision Sciences & MIS Department at Drexel University.

-I work at the intersection of optimization, machine learning, and environmental conservation.
-My research uses mixed-integer and derivative-free optimization to tackle environmental problems, specifically for conservation decision-making.
+I'm a Ph.D. candidate interested in utilizing machine learning and optimization to tackle challenges in conservation and natural resource management decisions.

+My background is in mathematics and operations research where my earlier dissertation work focused on developing algorithms to solve large-scale nonlinear optimization problems more efficiently.
+Midway through my Ph.D., I became more concerned with AI’s impact on society.
+As such, I transitioned my research to align with environmental applications and began developing computational tools to aid conservation decision-makers.

-**I am currently on the job market for a research position** (e.g. postdoctoral fellow, applied scientist, research scientist).
-I am particularly interested in roles which address environmental challenges using AI/ML and am **open to a broad range of areas** (e.g. climate science, agriculture, biodiversity conservation, energy, transportation, natural resources, etc.).
+**I am currently on the job market** for a research position as a postdoctoral fellow or data scientist.
+I am particularly interested in roles at the intersection of AI/ML and environmental science.

-<a href="/files/ckbuhler_cv.pdf" target="_blank">Download CV</a>{: .btn--research}
+<a href="/files/ckbuhler_cv.pdf" target="_blank">CV</a>{: .btn--research}

-<a href="/files/ckbuhler_resume.pdf" target="_blank">Download Resume</a>{: .btn--research}
+<a href="/files/ckbuhler_resume.pdf" target="_blank">Resume</a>{: .btn--research}

 Read more about my